csc-training/elements-of-hpc/hpc-programming/overview.md

-Programming of scientific applications for supercomputers shares many similarities to programming "ordinary" applications for desktop computers, mobile devices, web services etc., and thus some tools used are very similar.
-On the other hand, some aspects of programming for supercomputers are very different.
+Programming of scientific applications for supercomputers shares many similarities to programming "ordinary" applications for desktop computers, mobile devices, or web services, and some of the tools used are very similar.
+Then again, some aspects of programming for supercomputers are very different.

-For desktop applications, the graphical user interface is important element, whereas many scientific applications, especially non-commercial ones, might not have a graphical user interface at all.
-In desktop application, whether an operation takes 0.01 second or 0.10 second is most likely irrelevant to the user, but if the operation is executed ten million times in scientific application, the difference is ten days!
+For desktop applications, the graphical user interface is an important element, whereas many scientific applications, especially non-commercial ones, might not even have a graphical user interface at all.
+In a desktop application, whether an operation takes 0.01 seconds or 0.10 seconds is most likely irrelevant to the user, but if the operation is executed ten million times in a scientific application, the difference is ten days!
 Thus, good performance is often much more critical for supercomputer applications.

-Final major difference is that desktops have only few CPU cores in comparison to the hundreds of thousands in the biggest supercomputers, and thus the very different approaches need to be used for parallel programming.
+Another major difference is that desktops have only few CPU cores in comparison to the hundreds of thousands in the biggest supercomputers, and thus very different approaches are needed in parallel programming to fully utilize the hardware.

-In this chapter we discuss in more detail languages and methods used in programming supercomputers.
+In this chapter we discuss in more detail the languages and methods used when programming for supercomputers.